Building Power to Fight for a Just Society

 Training hosted by the Spokane Alliance

-This is a five session training on Monday and Wednesday evenings
+This is a two-session training on Friday evenings

 Cost: Free for Spokane Alliance member organizations.
 (Please note your member organization below.)